Arizona

 Indemnity Agreements

 Arizona law, however, excepts certain third-party contracts from this general rule.
-The newly added section of this law does not apply to: (1) agreements to which the state or a political subdivision is a party; (2) agreements entered into by agricultural improvement districts; (3) indemnification of sureties on payment or performance bonds; (4) agreements between insurer and its named insured; (5) agreements between insurers and its additional insureds; (6) agreements between insurer and its insured “under a single insurance policy or contract for a defined project or workplace, except that such agreement may not require or allow one or more insureds under the agreement to indemnify, to hold harmless or to defend any other insured under the agreement beyond the limitations of subsections A, B and C of this section”; (7) a public service corporation’s rules approved by the corporation commission.
+Section 32-1159.01 does not apply to: (1) agreements to which the state or a political subdivision is a party; (2) agreements entered into by agricultural improvement districts; (3) indemnification of sureties on payment or performance bonds; (4) agreements between insurer and its named insured; (5) agreements between insurers and its additional insureds; (6) agreements between insurer and its insured “under a single insurance policy or contract for a defined project or workplace, except that such agreement may not require or allow one or more insureds under the agreement to indemnify, to hold harmless or to defend any other insured under the agreement beyond the limitations of subsections A, B and C of this section”; (7) a public service corporation’s rules approved by the corporation commission.
 Ariz.
 Rev. Stat.
-Ann. § 32-1159.01(F)(1)-(7) (West 2021).
+Ann. § 32-1159.01(F)(1)-(7) (West 2024).

 Enforceability of Waiver of Consequential Damages Clauses

-In the context of transactions for the sale of goods, the Arizona Uniform Commercial Code allows a buyer to recover consequential damages from the seller under appropriate circumstances.
+Regarding the sale of goods, the Arizona Uniform Commercial Code allows a buyer to recover consequential damages from the seller under appropriate circumstances.
 See Ariz.
 Rev. Stat. §§ 47-2711 – 47-2714, 47-2715(2).
 However, Arizona code section 47-2719 permits the buyer and the seller to contract to limit or exclude consequential damages unless the limitation or exclusion is found to be unconscionable or where the circumstances cause the contractually specified limited or exclusive remedy to fail of its essential purpose.
-See Kalil Bottling Co. v.
-Burroughs Corp., 619 P.2d 1055, 1058–59 (Ariz.
+Raybond Electronics, Inc. v.
+Glen-Mar Door Mfg.
+Co.
+(App.
+Div.1 1974) 22 Ariz.
 App.
-1980) (clause barring consequential damages failed of its essential purpose and was thus unenforceable because the seller “could not and did not repair or replace” defective goods).
+409, 528 P.2d 160 (a sales contract provision barring consequential damages resulting from failure of a machine to work at all was not unconscionable.); Seekings v.
+Jimmy GMC of Tucson, Inc., 130 Ariz.
+596, 602, 638 P.2d 210, 216 (1981) (despite a disparity in bargaining power and a signatory’s failure to read the contract, the court held a disclaimer was not unconscionable.)

 Application of Economic Loss Doctrine